mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/limitations/index.md

 #### Security

 For security, this framework requires [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) and [MongoDB Internal Authentication](https://docs.mongodb.com/manual/core/security-internal-authentication/) is enabled.
-These configuration options cannot be changed as a result. **Your application and MongoDB database driver must support (and utilise) [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) to use this framework!**
+These configuration options cannot be changed as a result.

+**Your application and MongoDB database driver must use [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) to connect to MongoDB!**

 Passwords and Internal Authentication keyFile can be manually defined at service creation time, otherwise a default is used.
 We **strongly recommend** you change the default key and passwords to something unique and secure!